RTGoNU extends peace transitional period for two more years

 AUTHOR: Daniel Garang Deng | PUBLISHED: August 4, 2022

-Principles of the parties hold the signed roadmap at Freedom hall in Juba on Thursday, August 4, 2022
+Principles of the parties hold the signed roadmap of the 24 Months extended period at Freedom hall in Juba on Thursday, August 4, 2022

 South Sudan Transitional Government of National Unity has extended the transitional period for another 2 years.

 The extension roadmap was signed by 5 parties to the revitalized agreement in Juba on Thursday.

 They say the extension is to ensure the parties complete the implementation of the remaining provisions in the agreement.

 The previous transitional period was expected to an end in the next six months although most of the provisions in the peace deal have not been implemented.

 “Today (Thursday), I am informing the people of South Sudan that the political parties who signed the revitalized agreement to resolve the conflict have unanimously agreed to a 24months extension of the interim period,” President Salva Kiir declared at Freedom hall in the function attended by senior leadership of the parties to the peace deal.

 The slow pace of the implementation of the 2018 peace deal has been attributed to a lack of political will and funding by the unity government.
 Its partial implementation has largely been attributed to the lack of political will from the leaders.

 Crucial reforms unrealized in the 2018 peace deal include institutional reforms, enactment of permanent constitution, graduation of unified forces, funding of reparation and reconciliation bodies, among others.